 From 1989 to 1993, Mr. Robson served as Deputy Secretary of the United States Treasury.
 Prior to that, he was Dean and Professor of Management at the Emory University School of Business Administration (1986-1989), President and Chief Executive Officer and Executive Vice President and Chief Operating Officer of G.D.
 Searle & Co., a pharmaceutical company (1977-1986).
 From 1975 to 1977, he served as Chairman of the U.S. Civil Aeronautics Board, regulator of the airline industry.
-Mr. Robson earned his B.A. from Yale University in 1952 and his J.D., from Harvard School in 1955. with honors.
-Law He was the U.S. Army from 1955 to 1957 and returned to Illinois to become a partner in a major Chicago law firm.
+Mr. Robson earned his B.A. from Yale University in 1952 and his J.D., Harvard Law School in with honors. from 1955. Не was in the U.S. Army from 1955 to 1957 and returned to Illinois to become a partner in a major Chicago law firm.
 Mr. Robson became General Counsel of the Department of Transportation in 1967.
 In 1968, he was appointed Under Secretary of the Department of Transportation, leaving government service in 1969 to return to the private practice of law as a partner of Sidley & Austin, into which his old law firm merged.
 Mr. Robson is a director of Rand McNally Company and Security Capital Industrial Trust, a Distinguished Visiting Fellow of the Hoover Institution and a Visiting Fellow at the Heritage Foundation.